 - Serve it with luchis or paranthas

-This niramish style of cooking Bengali alur dom is the most convenient and delicious.
+This niramish style of cooking Bengali alur dum is all about bold spices and comforting vibes.
 It may look fiery red and rich, but it is pretty light on the tummy as it includes absolutely bare minimum of spices.
-Coriander powder, hing or asafoetida and coriander leaves, all these spices are quite known for the cooling effect on our body.
+Coriander powder, hing or asafoetida, and coriander leaves, all these spices are quite known for their cooling effect on our bodies.

 - Bengali Classic Aloo Posto Recipe